aahlstrom-bishs/copy-postgres-database/README.md

-db_source   = the database to copy from db_dest     = the database to write to schema_name = the name of the schema to copy
+db_source   = the database to copy from db_dest     = the database to write to schema_name = the name of the schema to copy truncate_tables = if true, all tables in the destination schema will be truncated before copying

--- if the schema DOES NOT EXIST in the destination database, IT WILL BE CREATED -- if a matching table EXISTS in the destination database, IT WILL BE TRUNCATED
+-- if the schema &/or tables do not exist in the destination database, they will be created -- otherwise, existing tables will not be edited, and the records will be appended to the existing tables -- this is of note because if a table already exists, the table structure must already match the source table
 """
-def wipe_and_duplicate_schema(
+def duplicate_schema(
-    source_db: DBConnection,
+    db_source: DBConnection,
-    dest_db: DBConnection, # must be an editable environment schema_name,
+    db_dest: DBConnection, # must be an editable environment
+    schema_name: str,
+    truncate_tables: bool = False
 )
 ```